Meet Our Team

 Nancy B. Miller, PhD, is a social psychologist and editor of Advanced Development, a journal on adult giftedness.
 She does research and testing at the Gifted Development Center in Westminster, Colorado.
 She has taught sociology at the University of Denver and the University of Akron.
 For many years, she served as Executive Officer of Sociologist for Women in Society.
 She discovered Dabrowski’s theory as a graduate student and developed a coding system to assess levels of emotional development.
 She has worked and published with Dr. Linda Silverman and Dr. Frank Falk for over 30 years.
 Her publications focus on emotional development, gender and giftedness, social support and adjustment to stressful life events, and family processes and child outcomes.
 In 2019 she published “Research at the Gifted Development Center” in the Polish Journal Psychologiczne Zeszyty Naukowe [Scientific Journal of Psychology] 2/2018: 29-39

-Ann W. DeMers, M.A., N.C.S.P., Associate, holds a Master's degree in Special Education and a state license as well as national certification in School Psychology.
+Ann W. DeMers, M.A., Associate, holds Master's degrees in Special Education and School Psychology.
 She retired from Jefferson County Public Schools with 31 years of experience as a special educator, classroom teacher and school psychologist.
 Ann’s background includes teaching conflict resolution, anger management and social skills.
 She has training and experience with students who are Twice Exceptional.
 Ann has been an examiner at the Gifted Development Center since 2003.
-When not working with kids and families at the GDC, Ann will often be found hanging out with her grandson, reading, gardening, or riding her bike.
-She volunteers at Ralston House, an advocacy center for children victimized by abuse and is a past recipient of the Jefferson County Celebrate Women Award.
+When not working with kids and families at the GDC, Ann will often be found hanging out with her grandsons, reading, traveling, or working in her garden.
+She volunteers at Ralston House, an advocacy center for children victimized by abuse, is an elder at her church, and is a past recipient of the Jefferson County Celebrate Women Award.
 Ann loves getting to know and spending time with the kids and families who come to GDC.

 Kim Carroll Boham earned her undergraduate degree in Elementary Education in 1991 and taught for 7 years in Omaha, NE as a 4 th and 5 th grade classroom teacher.
 During this time she discovered her passion for teaching gifted children and completed her Masters degree in Curriculum and Instruction with an endorsement in Gifted Education from the University of Nebraska-Lincoln (1999).
 Since 2006, Kim has been a public school Gifted Coordinator in the Omaha Metro area and has helped design gifted programming, including professional development and curriculum in two districts.
 She was also involved in her districts’ revisions of their gifted program identification processes, and this involvement became the catalyst for her interest in all areas of gifted identification, particularly IQ testing.